 Vision test (10 minutes):

-Every patient has a simple test to check your level of vision from an eye chart.
+Every patient has a simple test to check their level of vision from an eye chart.

 Refraction (10 minutes)